Non-linear Dynamics and Primordial Black Hole Formation During Kination: Numerical Results

-We observe that while the perturbation energy density is initially ``attracted'' to $\langle \rhop\rangle\sim a^{-2}$ initially as perturbation theory suggests, the behaviours of both $\langle \rhop\rangle$ and $\langle \rhog\rangle$ quickly deviate from a constant power law once the oscillatory behaviour of the super-horizon mode and the induced kinetic perturbation energy density becomes significant.
+We observe that $\langle \rhop\rangle\sim a^{-2}$ initially, the behaviours of both $\langle \rhop\rangle$ and $\langle \rhog\rangle$ quickly deviate from a constant power law once the oscillatory behaviour of the super-horizon mode and the induced kinetic perturbation energy density becomes significant.
 In particular, the behaviour for the total perturbation evolves approximately as $\langle \rhop\rangle\sim a^{-1}$, while the gradient term exhibits an oscillatory behaviour around $\langle \rhog\rangle\sim a^{-2}$.
 This indicates that the oscillatory behaviour and strong gravitational backreaction are significant.

 Since during kination, the Hubble length redshifts as $H^{-1}\sim a^3$, while the wavelength of the mode redshifts as $\lambda\sim a$, we can approximate the horizon re-entry at